FUEL FUSION system

 From the driver’s point of view the FUEL FUSION system is almost maintenance free, the driver has only a switch at his disposal, that indicates the approximate level of gas in the tank, while the system switches on and off automatically.

 Installing FUEL FUSION does not require modifications to the original engine construction, the system is fully automated and independent.
 It allows adjustments to fulfill the vehicles’s individual needs.
 Its operation is troule-free and brings financial benefits in the form of reduced maintenance costs.

-See how FUEL FUSION performs
+See FUEL FUSION in action

 FUEL FUSION reports

 FUEL FUSION is the only system, that allows you to obtain fuel consumption reports and gives you an insight into working parameters of the system and the vehicle.
 The data is retrieved from the vehicle’s CAN and the system’s sensors.
 All data is continuously recorded in the system’s internal memory and can be downloaded via USB.
 You can analyse this data to see the various system functions and parameters or generate a fuel consumption report that includes:

 - Gas consumption

 - Diesel consumption

 To generate a report for a vehicle equipped with FUEL FUSION you must download a log file directly from the ECU via USB and drag and drop this file into the box on the report page.